 It smells really bad here.
-Thankfully almost past it.
-I like to think that I made a small contribution to this place, the treated water crowded with black swans and their goslings, swallows diving, new ducks to me honk crankily.
+Thankfully I’m almost past it.
+I like to think that I made a small contribution to this place when flushing this morning, the treated water crowded with black swans and their goslings, swallows diving, new ducks to me honk crankily.

 The rain stopped and the wind gently dries me.
 Some birds tuck in their feet as they fly, others use them as ballast, long sticks with webs sailing through the air.

 I stop for lunch looking out to Manakau harbor, a place devastated by pollution, sewage and farm run-off until a massive undertaking to restore its natural balance.
 Birds come here from the arctic, its shallow protected waters filled with sea creatures.
 I love being here with my lunch.

 The black sand/oyster shell beach is thick with pale pink morning glories and a tiny orange creeper, the long grass, pressed in a field of combovers.

 I run into cool “the-trail-will-provide” Nathan at Ihumatoa and the virtual occupation.
 Talk about timing.
 It’s fun walking the road together.
 We chat about hiking and why we’re here, then approach the most arbitrary sign placements yet – two TA signs, opposite sides of the road facing each other.
 That’s helpful!

 Back at the airport, the sky is black.
 I seek refuge at Butterfly Creek party venue just as an evil breeze presses in.
 And here comes the lightning! with the absolute, full-on, no holds barred downpour.
 I am totally safe with about thirty screaming children.